Disciplined Saddle Programming: Examples

 \subsection{Model fitting robust to data weights}

 We consider an instance of the model fitting problem described in \S\ref{s-robust-model}.
 We use the well known Titanic data set \cite{titanic}, which gives several attributes for each passenger on the ill-fated Titanic voyage, including whether they survived.
 A classifier is fit to predict survival based on the features sex, age (binned into three groups, 0--26, 26--53, and 53--80), and class ($1$, $2$, or $3$).
 These features are encoded as a Boolean vector $a_i \in \reals^7$.
 The label $y_i=1$ means passenger $i$ survived, and $y_i=-1$ otherwise.
 There are 1046 examples, but we fit our model using only the $m=50$ passengers who embarked from Queenstown, one of three ports of embarkation.
 This is a somewhat non-representative sample; for example, the survival rate among Queenstown departures is 26\%, whereas the overall survival rate is 40.8\%.
+This is a common situation in machine learning, where the distribution of labels in the training data does not match that of the test dataset (known as label shift), for which we seek a robust solution.

 We seek a linear classifier $\hat y_i = \sign(a_i^T\theta+\beta_0)$, where $\theta\in \reals^7$ is the classifier parameter vector and $\beta_0 \in \reals$ is the bias.
 The hinge loss and $\ell_2$ regularization are used, given by